Internal Medicine Pediatrics Residency FAQs

 Internship lasts twelve months.
 Residents in Med-Peds serve as senior residents from the beginning of their second year.
 Services without supervisory responsibilities, such as the adult Cancer Center, are scheduled early in second year to help new seniors transition to their changing roles.

-The med-peds residents have a unique identity that sets them apart from the categorical pediatric and medicine residents yet they are welcomed as equals when rotating in either discipline.
-The med-peds residents maintain a strong sense of identity through frequent interaction during rotations, monthly meetings, numerous social outings including a med-peds holiday party, and through close mentorship with med-peds trained physicians.
-The med-peds identity is growing with recent recruitment of two new med-peds faculty members in 2008 and recruitment of an additional med-peds trained hospitalist in 2011.
+The Med-Peds residents have a unique identity that sets them apart from the categorical pediatric and medicine residents yet they are welcomed as equals when rotating in either discipline.
+The Med-Peds residents maintain a strong sense of identity through frequent interaction during rotations, monthly meetings, numerous social outings including a Med-Peds holiday party and through close mentorship with Med-Peds trained physicians.
+The Med-Peds identity continues to grow with the recent recruitment of two new Med-Peds faculty members and an additional Med-Peds trained hospitalist.

 How many Med-Peds trained faculty have faculty appointments at the University of Maryland?